-Kevin came to CCM with strong expertise having worked with clients at the St. Paul firm of Lawrence Cumpston & Associates for fifteen years.
+Kevin came to CCM with strong expertise having worked with clients at a St. Paul CPA firm for fifteen years.
 In his role there, Kevin provided leadership and direction for the firm’s tax services practice, and advised clients on income & estate tax matters.
 Kevin was also an advisor on general financial planning topics such as stock option analysis, charitable planning and gifting strategies for high-net-worth individuals and families.
-Kevin is a member of the American Institute of Certified Public Accountants and the Minnesota Society of CPA’s.
+Kevin is a member of the American Institute of Certified Public Accountants and the Minnesota Society of CPAs.

 Kevin grew up in Virginia, Minnesota and is a graduate of the University of Minnesota-Duluth, where he earned his bachelor’s degree in accounting.
 Shortly following graduation, Kevin earned his Certified Public Accountant (CPA) status.
 Outside of work, Kevin has three children and enjoys volunteering as a coach and assistant with their athletic teams.
-Kevin and his family reside in Prescott, Wisconsin.
+Kevin and his family reside in South Minneapolis.